Hudson Valley Advance Directives Attorney

 Health Care Proxies

-A health care proxy can either be temporary or permanent.
+A healthcare proxy can either be temporary or permanent.
 A temporary proxy is generally created before a person undergoes outpatient surgery that requires anesthesia.
-The person in charge of making decisions would be responsible for any quick actions if an issue arises.
+The person in charge of making decisions will be responsible for any quick actions if an issue arises.
 A permanent proxy is best for the elderly or someone who has been diagnosed with a debilitating disease.

 At Letterio & Haug, LLP, we understand the situation surrounding your advance directive may be sensitive.
 We provide sympathetic and practical legal counsel and will help you create a specific and clear advance directive.

 At Letterio & Haug, LLP, our attorneys have more than two decades of combined legal experience, as well as a lengthy track record of success.
 Over the years, we have successfully helped countless individuals resolve a wide variety of legal problems.
 To see how we assisted our past clients, browse through our clients’ testimonials here.
 If you have any questions or concerns, please reach out to us today at (845) 203-0997 and schedule a consultation.

 “Passionate, committed, diligent, and very client orientated and driven.”- Eileen C.